kpouer/r-chip8/README.md

 ## State

 At this time it runs a few demos but is far to be complete.
+Not fully implemented and buggy.

 ## Sources